torbsd/torbsd.github.io/blog.md

 [From the Attic](#attic)

+###20151202###

+<a id="2016-events">__Thinking About 2016 __</a> by gman999

+The BSDCan 2016 [call for papers](https://www.bsdcan.org/2016/papers.php) was issued yesterday, and a __TDP__-related submission was made.
+BSDCan is likely the largest *BSD gathering globally, and an excellent opportunity to speak to *BSD developers and users.

+EuroBSDCon 2016 [is tentatively slated for September 2016](https://2016.eurobsdcon.org) in Belgrade, Serbia.
+It is another significant BSD event, attracting users and developers from Europe and beyond.
+At a glance, there are only two Tor relays in Serbia, and both are Linux.
+Beyond Serbia, there are few Tor relays in the Balkan states overall, making EuroBSDCon 2016 a great opportunity to extend not just *BSD Tor relays, but *any* Tor relays.

+No dates have been set for [AsiaBSDCon](https://2016.asiabsdcon.org), but it's usually in March.
+Japan is well-wired with inexpensive residential broadband, yet there are only around 50-60 relays in the country.
+Considering it's a BSD-heavy nation, it's shocking that there are only a handful of *BSD relays.
+Yet another green field of opportunity.

+Stay tuned.
+Whether we can speak at any of these events will also depend on financial support for __TDP__.

 ###20151119####

 <a id="pets-ports">__PETs Porting Targets__</a> by gman999

-After the June 2013 Snowden disclosures, there has been a rush towards developing applications to counter mainstream, closed-source services commenced.
+After the June 2013 Snowden disclosures, a rush towards developing applications to counter mainstream, closed-source services commenced.
 Many focuse on Debian Linux as a development platform, but aim at more widely used Windows, OSX, iOS and Android user-base.
 Beyond client applications, there are also network-based servers and services seeking to provide privacy and anonymity.

 The term "PETs" refers to privacy-enhancing technologies, and in this case, we use it as a catch-all for these server and client solutions.